 Freckles may fade with time, especially when you limit your exposure to the sun.
 Be sure you're always wearing sunscreen or sunblock when exposing your skin.
 Not only will it help keep your skin safe, but it may keep your freckles from darkening.

 Freckles are a natural physical characteristic of many people, especially those with light skin or hair.
 And as far as skin conditions go, they're among the most harmless marks you could have.
 But if you're not a fan of them, now you know how to eliminate or hide your freckles.
-For more information about freckles and skin care, follow the links on the next page.
+For more information about freckles and skin care, follow the links below.